rediacc/www/src/content/docs/en/cli/api-reference/rm.md

 #### Business Rules

 - You must be logged in with valid user account
-- Must belong to the same company that owns the machine
+- Must belong to the same organization that owns the machine
 - Must be an active member of the team that owns the machine
 - Machine must exist in the specified team
 - Cannot delete if machine has pending queue items